Dental Care for patients of all ages

 At Slater Family Dentistry,

-Dr. Kelly Slater provides excellent clinical dentistry and a genuinely caring chair-side manner to patients of all ages, including children.
-Dr. Slater provides a wide range of general, restorative, and cosmetic dental care for patients of all ages.
-As a mother of four, Dr. Slater sincerely enjoys working with children and parents.
-Dr. Slater understands how critical it is to choose the right doctor to take care of your child and she prides herself on her pediatric skills.
+Our doctors provide a wide range of general, restorative, and cosmetic dental care for patients of all ages.
+We understand how critical it is to choose the right doctor to take care of your child.

 Our strategy is to let parents become part of their children’s dental healthcare team by working with our doctors and hygienists to learn how to take great care of young teeth at home, between dental visits.